IN BED WITH ALEC BALDWIN

 But the human voice conveys something else; something compelling and ephemeral.
 ‘A voice is a human gift,’ Margaret Atwood said, ‘it should be cherished and used, to utter fully human speech as possible.
 Powerlessness and silence go together.’
 The human voice can be a magic carpet that calls out in the intimacy of the midnight hour.

 Once upon a time, Isabel Allende had a steadfast, late-night listener.
 ‘I’m seventy-two.
 I’ve got no time to waste.
 What do you want from me?’ she had said when he persuaded her to meet for the first time.
-She didn’t expect her siren call to lure him away from New York—to her, in California; neither of them expected a voice in the night would change their lives.
+She didn’t expect her siren call to lure him away from New York—to her, in California.
+Neither of them expected a voice in the night would change their lives.

 These days, as I said earlier, happiness is a warm bed—and an authentic story told in the still of the night.
-My ardent lovers who promised fireworks and rhapsody fade into insignificance.
+My ardent lovers who promised fireworks and rhapsody, fade into insignificance.
 I once heard Alec say, ‘Sex is like a Chinese Dinner.
 It ain’t over until you get your cookie.’
 These days, my ‘cookie’ is the voice that calls out in the night.
 I share my bed with a legion of New York luminaries procured by Alec Baldwin, each one eliciting a slice of our shared history.
 Entertaining, whimsical, scandalous, these voices may not cure the troubles of the world, but who needs to hear that in the middle of the night?
-His podcasts beam down faces, voices, sensations to inhabit me, bringing memories of moments shared—illuminated by that magic week in New York.
+His podcasts beam down faces, voices, sensations to inhabit my being, bringing memories of moments shared—illuminated by that magic week in New York.

 Alec my dear, I hear whispering in my ear once more.
 You will have to move over tonight.
 My appetite is becoming insatiable.